2017-2018 Undergraduate & Graduate Catalog

-5. Except for courses meeting the exception in 1. b. above, the graduate program director shall report each award of graduate credit for a study abroad experience to the dean of the Graduate School for final approval.
+5. Except for courses meeting the exception in 1. b. as listed previously, the graduate program director shall report each award of graduate credit for a study abroad experience to the dean of The Graduate School for final approval.

 Policy for the Award of Two or More Graduate Degrees at the Same Level

 The university may award more than one graduate degree at the same level where